dfsantamaria/POC4COMMERCE/README.md

 # POC4COMMERCE

-This Python API library consists of two modules.
+This Python API library consists of a stack of three ontologies and two modules.

 -  The first module <b>OCGEN</b> provides basic mechanisms for interacting with OASIS behavior ontologies adopted by the POC4COMMERCE project in the ONTOCHAIN ecosystem.
 -  The second module <b>OCCSE</b> provides a search engine and a reasoning system for querying POC4COMMERCE knowledge bases.